KaiYan289/RLpapersnote/README.md

 In addition to proposing empowerment, an important reference point of this article is: if the function itself is difficult to optimize, try to derive a lower bound and then optimize its lower bound.

 For instance, in convex optimization, we sometimes optimize the envelope function and look for proximal mapping.

+# Predict + Optimization / Differentiable Argmax

+I have written a collection of comments on papers in this field, but I think the survey below does a much better job.
+See Dr. Bryan Wilder and Prof. Amos's team for updates in this field!

+* *End-to-End Constrained Optimization Learning: A Survey* https://arxiv.org/abs/2103.16378